dhruvmhjn/Pastry-Simulator-/README.md

   10,000        10                3.03
   50,000        5

-Largest network: 50,000 pastry nodes sending 5 requests each.
+Largest network: 50,000 pastry nodes sending 10 requests each.
 This is beacuse of memory limitation on the systems avalaibe (16GB).
-If a machine with more memory is avaliable, this code
+If a machine with more memory is avaliable, this code can scale to many more nodes.